vgeswar/fabzero/md-files/pcb-design.md

 ![finalpcb](/img/pcb2.jpg)

-- *Then collect the necessary components according to out circuit and soldering in to the PCB.*
+- *Then collect the necessary components according to our circuit and soldering in to the PCB.*

 ![solderingpcb](/img/solderingpcb.jpg)